About Stripe, Inc.

 A Stripe product called Atlas helps new companies get off the ground by handling incorporation in Delaware, getting a taxpayer number, setting up a US bank account, and receiving legal and tax advice on forming a company.
 Atlas is geared toward foreign companies looking to enter the US market but US companies are customers, as well.

-Stripe is based in San Francisco and has offices in about 10 cities around the world including Dublin, London, Paris, Singapore, and Tokyo.
-Stripe’s products are used in more than 25 countries.
+Stripe is based in San Francisco and has offices in about 15 cities around the world including Dublin, London, Paris, Singapore, and Tokyo.
+Stripe's products are used in more than 25 countries.
+The company began operations in Mexico in 2019.

 As Stripe established itself as a key provider of cloud-based transaction software, it added products and services.
 In 2018, Stripe started its own credit card issuing service.
 It is certified with major card networks as an issuing processor, and it includes support for Apple Pay and Google Pay, allows programmatic dispute handling, and provides real-time authorization hooks.